ZainChen/omi-vscode/src/hover/README.md

 ### 2.2.Add a custom prompt profile

 Create a new json file in the `config` folder.
-The file name is free and can be configured according to the specified file structure.
+The file name is free and can be configured according to the specified file structure, new subfolders are not supported.

 (PS:There are multiple prompt information matches in the current line, which will be followed by a prompt)